department-of-veterans-affairs/vagov-content/pages/disability/how-to-file-claim.md

 <div itemscope itemtype ="http://schema.org/HowTo">
 <div class="va-introtext" itemprop="description">

-Find out how to file a claim for disability compensation or increased disability compensation.
+Find out how to file a VA disability claim for a service-connected disability online, by mail, in person, or with the help of a trained professional.
+Learn how to prepare to apply for VA disability, what documents you'll need, and how to get help filing your claim.

 </div>

 ### How do I prepare before starting my application?

 - [Find out if you're eligible for VA disability compensation](/disability/eligibility/). <br>
-- Gather any evidence (supporting documents) you'll submit yourself when you file your disability claim.
+- Gather any evidence (supporting documents) you'll submit yourself when you file your VA disability claim.
 - Be sure your claim is filled out completely and you have all the supporting documents ready to send in along with your claim.
 This will help us process your claim quickly. <br>

 [Learn more about fully developed claims](/disability/how-to-file-claim/evidence-needed/fully-developed-claims). <br>